CALCRIM No. 401. Aiding and Abetting: Intended Crimes

 requisite specific intent with the perpetrator. “[A]n aider and abettor will ‘share’ the

-perpetrator’s criminal purpose and gives aid or encouragement with the intent or
+criminal purpose and gives aid or encouragement with the intent or purpose of

-omitted].)
-The perpetrator must have the requisite speciﬁc intent and the jury must
+perpetrator must have the requisite specific intent and the jury must be so instructed.

-407] [trial court erred in failing to instruct jury that perpetrator must have speciﬁc
+erred in failing to instruct jury that perpetrator must have specific intent to kill];

-117].)
-And the jury must ﬁnd that the aider and abettor shared the perpetrator’s
+jury must find that the aider and abettor shared the perpetrator’s specific intent.

-565] [to convict defendant of aiding and abetting and attempted murder, jury must
+defendant of aiding and abetting and attempted murder, jury must find that he

 Greater Guilt Than Actual Killer